 SpaceFibre for Space

-SpaceFibre IP cores for the Microsemi radiation tolerant RTG4 and RTAX FPGA are available from STAR-Dundee.
+SpaceFibre IP cores for the space-qualified Microchip PolarFire, RTG4 and RTAX, and for Xilinx Virtex-5QV and Kintex UltraScale FPGAs are available from STAR-Dundee.
+Support for other space-qualified FPGAs such as the new NanoXplore BRAVE is well underway and will be made available soon.
 SpaceFibre has been designed to have a small foot print, taking a minimum of FPGA or ASIC resources allowing multiple SpaceFibre interfaces and substantial user logic today’s radiation tolerant FPGA technology.
-SpaceFibre has also been implemented and tested in Spartan 6, Xilinx Virtex 4, Virtex 5 and Kintex 7 FPGA.
+SpaceFibre has also been implemented and tested in commercial FPGAs such as Igloo2, Spartan-6, Virtex-4, Virtex-5, Kintex-7 and Altera devices.

 A complete range of SpaceFibre test equipment is available from STAR-Dundee.